Output Quality

 “I can’t ship anything that’s not perfect.”

-Perfect is the enemy of done.
+Nobody ever thanked you for the fourth draft of a Slack message.
 Define “good enough” for each output type.
-If an internal draft doesn’t need polish, don’t polish it.
 Reserve perfectionism for what actually requires it.
 Most outputs don’t.

 “How do I know if I’m being too lenient?”